adamsmd/emacs-preload/Usage.md

 you can use this command to manually cleanup.
 We are working to reduce how often this command is needed.

 This command is always safe.
-It will not close servers with connected clients or fresh servers waiting for a client.
+It will not close servers with connected clients.
 Because this subcommand is guaranteed to be safe, it leaves alone servers for which it cannot confirm that there are no clients.
-Thus you may need to use kill-orphans or kill-all subcommands to kill such servers.
+Thus you may need to use the `kill-orphans` or `kill-all` subcommands to kill such servers.

 Removes links in `LINK_DIR` for unreachable servers and servers that already have clients.
 Removes sockets in `SOCKET_DIR` that do not connect to a